All Episodes

 And still to this day, so Trump goes to the prayer breakfast and says what he says.

-He doesn't even understand it's 2 Corinthians.
+He doesn't even understand.

-And in fact, there are to this day, there are exhaustive opinion pieces in political journals and academic treatises all over.
+And in fact, there are, to this day, there are exhaustive opinion pieces in political journals and academic treatises all over.

-As the left and these wizards of smart and all of these academics are going nuts trying to explain to themselves how these people could have supported Trump.
+As the left and these wizards of SMART and all of these academics are going nuts trying to explain to themselves how these people could have supported Trump.

 Do you know when he went to the prayer breakfast, he actually said the word hell?